 If you're lucky enough to make it out to Washington, D.C. during late March or early April, make sure to head down to the Tidal Basin to see the cherry blossom trees in full bloom.
 It'll be crowded but completely worth it - the pink blossoms are shockingly gorgeous, the view of the Jefferson Memorial across the water is beautiful, and it's an easy walk from there to both Jefferson and FDR memorials.

--Maggie Rousseau, Staff Assistant, Moorhead, MN
+-Maggie Rousseau, Deputy Press Secretary, Moorhead, MN

 One of my favorite places to visit is the Lincoln Memorial because it offers one of the best views of Washington, D.C.
 It is a great place to relax after a long day of walking along the National Mall and its reflection is gorgeous in the Reflecting Pool at night.
 The statue of Lincoln is also larger than life, which you don't realize until you're standing right next to it!